 The state of the art in NN design methodology can be split into two groups.
-The first group focuses on choosing the optimal NN macrostructure (e.g., Support Vector Machine versus Recurrent Neural Network).
-In the second group, there are guidelines and (semi)automated methods, that help find the optimal microstructure (e.g., number of hidden layers and neurons) of a selected macrostructure.
-The first group of approaches consists of guidelines and overview literature [5][6][7].
-The problem (and virtue) with this set of methodologies is, that they require understanding of a vast set of NN concepts, before the designer is able to make an optimal choice.
-Dreyfus [5] states, for example: "No recipes will be provided here.
+The first group focuses on choosing the optimal NN macrostructure (e.g., Support Vector Machine versus Recurrent Neural Network), while the second group focuses on guidelines and (semi)automated methods, that help find the optimal microstructure (e.g., number of hidden layers and neurons) of a selected macrostructure.

+The first group of approaches consists of guidelines and overview literature [6][7][8].
+The problem (and virtue) with this set of methodologies is that they require understanding of a vast set of NN concepts, before the designer is able to make an optimal choice.
+Dreyfus [6] states, for example: "No recipes will be provided here.
 It is our firm belief that no significant application can be developed without a basic understanding of the principles and methodology of model design and training."
 Of course, we agree with this position.
 However, it can be observed in practice, that there is a lack of systematic approach in choosing the macrostructure.
-As a consequence, Feedforward NN (FFNN) [1], learned with Backpropagation (BP) [21], is still chosen in the majority of applications, which we consider a negative trend [8].
+As a consequence, Feedforward NN (FFNN) [2], learned with Backpropagation (BP) [9], is still chosen in the majority of applications, which we consider a negative trend [10].

 The second group of approaches is necessary for the fine microstructural tuning of a chosen macrostructure (also usually demonstrated on FFNN with BP).
 These approaches are either given as a set of rules and recipes, or as an automated optimization tool.
-The most systematic approaches rely on the Design of Experiments (DoE) method, involving Taguchi principles [9][10][11].
+The most systematic approaches rely on the Design of Experiments (DoE) method, involving Taguchi principles [11][12][13].
 Such methods systemize and automate the selection of, e.g., number of hidden layers or neurons, through experimenting with different setups.
-Similar methods are constructive and pruning algorithms, that add or remove neurons from an initial architecture [12][13].
-Also, related are evolutionary strategies, which employ genetic operators for similar purposes [14][15][16].
+Similar methods are constructive and pruning algorithms, that add or remove neurons from an initial architecture [14][15].
+Also, related are evolutionary strategies, which employ genetic operators for similar purposes [16][17][18].